jlucasvt/orangelink-feature-patch/README.md

 ### How do I get it?
 Copy Paste the following script reference into your MacOS "Terminal.app".
-* Option 1,2,3 will Download a new Workspace and Patch it
+* Options 1,2,3 will Download a new Workspace and Patch it
 * Option 4 will Patch an existing Workspace Build Folder

 ```